bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 should remember this result for later as it indicates that the receiver should resubmit the tag request after registration.

-Note that just like the unpaired case, the response contains a `can_register` grant.
+Note that just like the receiver case, the response contains a `identity` grant.
 The receiver can use this to provide the choice to accept the result or to register the receiver.

 ~~~~ {.example}